997948259/TOSEM/README.md

 ## The tool C2M

-It is not neccssary to huild it.
+It is not neccssary to build it.
 Instead, it can be executed directly.

 (1) Open command prompt and enter the file folder where C2M.exe is located;